snd/siv/README.md

 **siv is a simple library that makes it very easy for a restful-API to expose an entirely safe but very powerful subset of SQL's functionality through querystrings.**

-siv will also contain library-agnostic client-side utilities that allow you to build nice filter/query menus that produce querystrings that the
-API can consume.
+siv will also contain library-agnostic client-side utilities that allow you to build nice filter/query menus that produce querystrings the API can consume.

 **this is in early alpha.** work in progress. in rough shape.